workspacebychristian/Terraform-AWS-Portfolio/README.md

 NAT Gateway:

-1 NAT Gateway: Ensures outbound communication for the Private Subnets Variables
+1 NAT Gateway: Ensures outbound communication for the Private Subnets.

+Network Interface will be created

+1 Elastic IP Address For Private Subnets for OutBound Communication.

+Variables
 The codes are parameterized with variables to ensure reusability and flexibility.
 This allows you to customize the setup according to your specific requirements.

 Network Access Control List, VPC Security Group and Database Subnet Group will be created.

-By following these steps, you will have a fully functional VPC Architecture For B3-tier web Application Server on AWS.
-Feel free to explore, modify, and contribute to the code to fit your needs.
+By following these steps, you will have a fully functional VPC Architecture For 3-tier web Application Server on AWS.
+Feel free to explore, modify, and contribute to the code to suit your needs.

-Contribute If you have any suggestions or improvements, please feel free to fork the repository and submit a pull request.
-Your contributions are always welcome!

-Contact If you encounter any issues or have any questions, please open an issue in the repository or contact me directly.

 Happy coding! 🚀